 The Certificate Preview module is part of the Pro Suite of modules for the Uncanny LearnDash Toolkit.
 It lets you preview what a LearnDash .pdf certificate will look like without having to leave the certificate editing interface by adding a metabox with a Certificate Preview button to the Edit Certificate page.
 Troubleshooting If your certificate doesn’t seem to be rendering correctly in the preview, here are a few things to check: Be sure save changes to your certificate before you click the preview button; unsaved changes will not be reflected in the preview.
 LearnDash shortcodes (such as quizinfo and courseinfo) will be replaced with static preview values.
 Non-LearnDash shortcodes may not render at all and are not supported.

-As of Uncanny LearnDash Enrollment Codes version 3.0.3, developers can edit template files in an upgrade-safe way using overrides.
+Uncanny Codes 3.0.3 and later allows developers to edit template files in an upgrade-safe way using overrides.
 Copy the template file into a directory within your theme named /uncanny-codes/, keeping the same file and folder structure but removing the /templates/ subdirectory.
 For example, to override the Codes registration form, copy: wp-content/plugins/uncanny-learndash-codes/src/templates/frontend-user-registration-form.php to wp-content/themes/yourtheme/uncanny-codes/frontend-user-registration-form.php The copied file will now override the default.
 Warning: Do not edit these files within the the Uncanny Codes plugin itself, as they are overwritten during the upgrade process and any customizations will be lost.
 Customizations should only be attempted by experienced developers, as we cannot provide support for custom code.